General Terms and Conditions

 - Feasibility according to the proposed timeline, skills involved, resources requested, and funding or support already obtained towards the project.

-- The number of co-investigator members, collaborators and students involved.
+- The number of Co-investigator, Collaborator and Student members involved.

 - The impact and outreach of the project in the academic or cultural milieu.